 Best Budget: Rockwood All-Natural Hardwood Lump Charcoal

-What We Like: No chemicals, eco-friendly, affordable
+What We Love: No chemicals, eco-friendly, affordable

 Rockwood’s lump charcoal comes from premium Missouri oak, hickory, pecan, and maple woods sourced from leftover timber milling, so it’s eco-friendly and grilling friendly.
 Fun fact: Missouri is the number one producer of charcoal in the United States.